RyanVillarreal21/ece-4366-capstone-project/README.md

 # the Combinational Observability.
 Once these functions have been evaluated, the netlist
 # is used to detect all of the Stuck-At faults.
 The program will then go through the order
 # of evaluating the netlist to find the Equivalent faults, Dominant faults, and the
-# Collapse faults
+# Collapse faults.
 #
-# Currently only the user input to postfix conversion function properly
+# Currently the user input to postfix conversion function properly.
+The program is also
+# able to use a function to evaluate the postfix expression and calculate the Stuck-At faults,
+# Equivalent faults, and Collapsed faults of the expression.
+Once that is all done, a report is
+# generated in a text file.